yangxvlin/comp90025-pmc-notes/README.md

 - efficiency = E = S(p) / p = the speedup per processor
   - optimal processor allocation [29]
   - max p while maintaining optimal processor allocation?
 [29]
-  - > [2017s1 Q1a 5 marks] In lectures we sometimes talked about "processor optimal" or "optimal processor allocation".
+  - > [2017s2 Q1a 5 marks] In lectures we sometimes talked about "processor optimal" or "optimal processor allocation".
     What does this mean, and
     what is the difference between this and the definition of optimality for PRAM algorithms?
       - If E = O(1) then we say the parallel algorithm has optimal processor allocation (size equals work)
-      - optimal processor allocation is achieved if speedup per processor is constant time while optimality for PRAM algorithms is achieved if runtime is polylogarithmic or doing same amount of work in a shorter steps
+      - optimal processor allocation is achieved if speedup per processor is constant (using p processors gives a speedup of p or Theta(p)).
+If p can become large enough to reduce the runtime complexity to a polylogarithmic while maintaining optimal processor allocation then the algorithm would be optimal.
+While optimality for PRAM algorithms is achieved if runtime is polylogarithmic or doing same amount of work compared to the best sequential algorithm in a shorter steps
 - feasibility: def [32]
   - 如果我们algorithm demand的资源随n增长的太快的话, 氪金也解决不了问题
   - feasible [33]